-James Doing is currently based in Madison, Wisconsin where he is professor of voice and vocal pedagogy at the University of Wisconsin Mead Witter School of Music.
+James Doing is currently based in Madison, Wisconsin where he is professor of voice and vocal pedagogy at The University of Wisconsin-Madison Mead Witter School of Music.
 In addition to the Mead Witter School of Music and a private studio in Wisconsin, he maintains a bi-weekly studio at the Fine Arts Building in Chicago focusing on emerging professionals.
-Current and former students have sung with Lyric Opera of Chicago, New York City Opera, Opéra National de Paris (Bastille), Opéra de Nice, Teatro Real Madrid, Los Angeles Opera, Opera Company of Philadelphia, Seattle Opera, other regional opera companies and in the young artist programs of Santa Fe, San Francisco (Merola), Lyric Opera of Chicago (Ryan Opera Center), Wolf Trap, Minnesota, Milwaukee (Florentine), Sarasota, Orlando, Portland, Utah, Central City, Des Moines and Cooperstown (Glimmerglass).
-Students have been winners of numerous competitions and awards including the Wisconsin, Minnesota and Oregon Metropolitan Opera National Council Auditions, Sullivan Foundation, Jensen Foundation, and the MacAllister Awards.
-They teach at public and private schools around the Midwest and serve or have served on the faculties at the University of Oklahoma-Norman, University of Massachusetts-Amherst, University of Colorado-Boulder, Illinois Wesleyan University, University of Wisconsin-Milwaukee, Walsh University, and Buena Vista University.
+Current and former students have sung with The Metropolitan Opera, Lyric Opera of Chicago, New York City Opera, Opéra National de Paris (Bastille), Opéra de Nice, Teatro Real Madrid, Los Angeles Opera, Opera Company of Philadelphia, Seattle Opera, other regional opera companies and in the young artist programs of Santa Fe, San Francisco (Merola), Lyric Opera of Chicago (Ryan Opera Center), Wolf Trap, Minnesota, Milwaukee (Florentine), Sarasota, Orlando, Portland, Utah, Central City, Des Moines, Cooperstown (Glimmerglass), and Cedar Rapids.
+Students have won numerous competitions and awards including the Wisconsin, Minnesota and Oregon Metropolitan Opera National Council Auditions, Sullivan Foundation, Jensen Foundation, MacAllister Awards, and the Viterbo University High School Musical Theatre Competition.
+They teach at public and private schools around the midwest and serve or have served on the faculties at University of Oklahoma-Norman, University of Massachusetts-Amherst, University of Colorado-Boulder, Illinois Wesleyan University, Illinois State University, University of Wisconsin-Milwaukee, Walsh University, Buena Vista University, and Lakeland University.

 Since 1994, James Doing has collaborated with the noted voice scientist Donald Miller on the application of visual feedback from real-time spectrum analysis in the instruction of voice.
-This partnership led to the development and presentation of the software program VoceVista (VoceVista.com) during the 1996 NATS National Convention in St. Louis.
-Further collaboration has led to co-authorship of articles and invitations from around the country to lecture on resonance and utilization of VoceVista at Indiana University, Northwestern University, University of Colorado-Boulder, UMass Amherst, University of New Mexico, Northern Arizona University, Viterbo University, University of Texas-San Antonio, Rollins College, Grand Canyon Chapter of NATS, Wisconsin NATS, the Wisconsin Science Festival, the International Conference on Voice Physiology and Biomechanics, and to the Apprentice Artists at The Santa Fe Opera.
+This partnership led to the development and presentation of the software program VoceVista during the 1996 NATS National Convention in St. Louis.
+Further collaboration has led to co-authorship of articles and invitations from around the country to lecture on resonance and utilization of VoceVista at Indiana University, Northwestern University, University of Colorado-Boulder, University of Oklahoma Weitzenhoffer School of Musical Theatre and School of Music, UMass Amherst, University of New Mexico, Northern Arizona University, Viterbo University, University of Texas-San Antonio, Rollins College, Grand Canyon Chapter of NATS, Wisconsin NATS, the Wisconsin Science Festival, the International Conference on Voice Physiology and Biomechanics, The Singing Voice Science Workshop, and to the Apprentice Artists at The Santa Fe Opera.

 Professor Doing is available for master classes, lectures, individual or group coachings, and one to four-day residencies.